gwenmich/Questive/README.md

 Questive is a trivia based game.

 Set in a pub in Trivia Hollow, the aim of the game is to find who murdered the Quizmaster by answering questions and getting clues to help eliminate suspects.
+Watch out for misleading clues that could throw your investigation off track!

 ***